Chevrotain/chevrotain/packages/website/docs/tutorial/step3a_adding_actions_visitor.md

 In the [previous](./step2_parsing.md) tutorial step we have implemented a parser for a "mini" SQL Select grammar.
-The current problem is that our parser only validates the input conforms to the grammar, in other words it is just a recognizer.
+The current problem is that our parser only validates that the input conforms to the grammar -- in other words, it is just a recognizer.
-But in most real world use cases the parser will **also** have to output some result/data structure/value.
+But in most real-world use cases the parser will **also** have to output some result/data structure/value.

 This can be accomplished using a CST (Concrete Syntax Tree) Visitor defined **outside** our grammar:

-- See in depth documentation of Chevrotain's [CST capabilities](https://chevrotain.io/docs/guide/concrete_syntax_tree.html)
+- See the in-depth documentation of Chevrotain's [CST capabilities](https://chevrotain.io/docs/guide/concrete_syntax_tree.html)

 ## Enabling CST

-This feature is automatically enabled when a Parser extends the Chevrotain [CstParser](https://chevrotain.io/documentation/11_1_1/classes/CstParser.html) class
+This feature is automatically enabled when a Parser extends the Chevrotain [CstParser](https://chevrotain.io/documentation/11_1_1/classes/CstParser.html) class.

 The invocation of any grammar rule will now automatically create a CST.